 For this forum on the key issues and policy questions related to families in Solano County, Budget Center Policy Analyst Kristin Schumacher provided an overview of proposed changes to children’s programs and services contained in the Governor’s proposed 2015-16 budget.

-Join us for the California Budget Project’s “Looking Ahead: Everything You Wanted to Know About the State Budget and What to Expect in 2015.”
-This free, half-day event includes two sessions designed to help you get ready for the upcoming year’s budget deliberations.
-Part I (9:30 a.m. to 10:45 a.m.): Dollars and Democracy: An Introduction to […]
+The California Budget Project’s “Looking Ahead: Everything You Wanted to Know About the State Budget and What to Expect in 2015” included two sessions designed to help you get ready for the 2015 budget deliberations.